 With home improvement projects both big and small, when should you go DIY and when should you hire a contractor?
 Here are three key questions to ask before you start any project:

-Years back, after consulting a home improvement manual and some videos online, a Hometap staffer (who shall remain anonymous) decided to change his kitchen sink faucet and handles on his own.
+Years ago, after consulting a home improvement manual and some videos online, a Hometap staffer (who shall remain anonymous) decided to change his kitchen sink faucet and handles on his own.
 Big mistake: He drastically overestimated his skill set, misaligned his pipe fixtures, and ended up having to call a plumber for what turned out to be a significant repair.
 Had he simply called a plumber at the start, his bill would have been much smaller (and the project would have taken less time, too).
 Lesson learned!

+Finally, there’s the issue of skillset.
 On MarketWatch, consumer reporter Jeanette Pavini says it best: “The internet can make DIY projects look a lot easier than they are.”
 Before you start any home improvement project, whether significant or minor, honestly and critically assess your skills and the tools you have at hand.
 Will you be able to competently complete the job in a way that will definitively improve your home?
 (If you’re not sure, check out this quiz from the National Association of the Remodeling Industry.)
 Do you know how to use the tools required for the work?
 If you don’t have the tools, how much will it cost you to buy or rent them?
 Which brings us to another financial consideration…

 Skills and equipment aren’t your only considerations when it comes to deciding whether to go DIY or to use a professional.
 There’s also the cost, both in terms of time and money.
 With any project, Investopedia recommends factoring in what materials will cost you as well as the length of time the project will take to complete.
 Get at least two quotes from contractors, price out materials and time from a DIY perspective, then compare those numbers side by side.
 Which option makes more sense for your timeframe and budget?